pmean/build-website/text/06/RiskFactorsDiagnosticTest.md

 testing for heart disease and the patient is a smoker, just double the prevalence estimate.

-Don\'t forget about the Step-2 adjustments also.
+Don't forget about the Step-2 adjustments also.
 Where you practice medicine can make a big difference in your pre-test probability.
 If you work in a tertiary care center, your prevalence rates are probably higher than it would be for a primary care physician.
 The funneling of patients and the screening/filtering that goes on will tend to concentrate the proportion of difficult cases.

-There\'s an amusing story about screening for alcohol abuse.
+There's an amusing story about screening for alcohol abuse.
 It turns out (not surprisingly) that alcohol abuse is very much dependent on the age and gender of the patient which is important for your Step-3 adjustment, but another interesting fact is that the rate of abuse in an